 - Incapacity arising from surgery after expiry of second entitlement period (s 164): A worker needing surgery may in certain circumstances receive up to 13 weeks weekly payments even if weekly payments may have previously ceased.

-- Currently employed for at least 15 hours per week, earning at least $211 per week, and likely to continue indefinitely to To promise to do or not do something, such as returning to court on a certain day, or to hand a document over to another party in a legal proceeding.
-An undertaking is enforceable by attachment or like an injunction. further or additional paid work (s 165): 80 per cent of the difference between PIAWE and current weekly earnings or the difference between twice AWE and current weekly earnings, whichever is the lesser.
+- Currently employed for at least 15 hours per week, earning at least $220 per week, and likely to continue indefinitely to undertake further or additional paid work (s 165): 80 per cent of the difference between PIAWE and current weekly earnings or the difference between twice AWE and current weekly earnings, whichever is the lesser.

 Superannuation (s 168)